Board Advisory

 Effective board recruitment requires more than filling a skills matrix.
 The composition of a board shapes how directors interact, how knowledge is shared, and ultimately how well the board functions as a collective in support of the organisation's mission and goals.

 Our approach to board recruitment and development works across three phases.
-We begin with a composition review: before defining what is needed, we map the board's current membership across the attributes that most influence how the board actually functions, including professional expertise, tenure, connection to mission, and diversity.
-This gives us a clear picture of not just which skills are present, but how a new appointment will sit alongside the existing board as a group.
+We begin with a composition review.
+Before defining what is needed, we map the board's current membership across the attributes that most influence how the board actually functions, including professional expertise, tenure, connection to mission, and diversity.
+This gives us a clear picture of not just which skills are present, but how a new appointment will sit alongside the existing board or council as a group.

 Governance effectiveness

 Good governance is about more than compliance.
-We work with boards to reflect on how they function as a group: the culture, the conversations, and the practices that shape how decisions get made and how effectively the board fulfils its responsibilities.
+We work with boards and councils to reflect on how they function as a group, including the culture, the conversations, and the practices that shape how decisions get made and how well the board fulfils its responsibilities.

 The role of the Chair